Jane Philpott

-Philpott ran for re-election, as an independent candidate, in the 2019 federal election.
-She was defeated by Liberal candidate Helena Jaczek, placing third in the race with 20.8% of the popular vote.
+Philpott ran for reelection, as an independent candidate, in the 2019 federal election, but was defeated by Liberal candidate Helena Jaczek, placing third with 20.8% of the popular vote.

 Prior to entering politics, Philpott was a family physician known for promoting medical education in Africa, HIV/AIDS fundraising, refugee advocacy, and her work on the social determinants of health.

-In February 2020, Philpott was appointed dean of the Queen's University Faculty of Health Sciences and director of the Queen's School of Medicine, and CEO, Southeastern Ontario Academic Medical Organization, effective July 1, 2020.
+In February 2020, she was appointed dean of the Queen's University Faculty of Health Sciences and director of the Queen's School of Medicine, and CEO of the Southeastern Ontario Academic Medical Organization (effective July 1, 2020).
+She resigned in December 2024 to take on a new role in the Ontario government.

 Early life and education

-Philpott was born Jane Little in Toronto, Ontario.
-Her childhood was spent in Winnipeg, Manitoba; Princeton, New Jersey, in the United States; and Cambridge, Ontario.
+Jane Pauline Philpott was born Jane Pauline Little in Toronto, Ontario, and spent her childhood in Winnipeg, Manitoba and Princeton, New Jersey in the United States; and in Cambridge, Ontario.
 Her father, The Reverend Wallace Little, was a Presbyterian minister.
-Her mother was a schoolteacher.
-She is the oldest of four daughters.
+Her mother, Audrey, was an elementary schoolteacher.
+She is the eldest of four daughters.

 Philpott attended high school at Galt Collegiate Institute.
 She received a Bachelor of Science and medical training at University of Western Ontario, where she was granted a Doctorate of Medicine, graduating cum laude in 1984.
 She later earned a Master of Public Health, with a concentration in Global Health, in 2012 from the Dalla Lana School of Public Health at the University of Toronto.
-Philpott also completed a Tropical Medicine Fellowship at Toronto General Hospital in Toronto, Ontario, in 1986–87.
+She also completed a Tropical Medicine Fellowship at Toronto General Hospital in Toronto, Ontario, in 1986–87.
 From 1984 to 1986 she completed a Family Medicine Residency at the University of Ottawa/Ottawa Civic Hospital in Ottawa, Ontario.